 The overall governing body of the ICR is its Board of Trustees, whose Chairman is Luke Johnson.
 The ICR’s Trustees are responsible for ensuring it pursues its charitable objects, complies with its constitution and relevant legislation and regulations, applies its resources exclusively to its objects, and enacts cancer research of the highest international standard.
 The Trustees carry the responsibility of company directors of the ICR.

-Professor Paul Workman is Interim Chief Executive of the ICR and responsible to the Board of Trustees for the overall direction of the organisation’s management, research and academic activities, the effective prosecution of its work and for recommending the allocation of resources.
+Professor Paul Workman is Chief Executive and President of the ICR and responsible to the Board of Trustees for the overall direction of the organisation’s management, research and academic activities, the effective prosecution of its work and for recommending the allocation of resources.

 Professor Workman is assisted in his work by the Management Executive, which is responsible for formulating strategies, plans and budgets for approval by the Board of Trustees.